Add images for the product gallery inside the div with red border. Remove the height and width when inserting the images

-Although it has not been established officially, the diet is thought to provide around 5-10 mg of Q10 daily.
+Although it has not been established officially, the diet is believed to provide around 5-10 mg of Q10 daily.
 The body has a Q10 “buffer” of around 1 to 1.5 grams.
-The major part of this reserve is stored in the heart, kidneys and liver.
+The major part of this reserve is stored in the heart, kidneys, and liver.

 A Very Safe Substance

 Studies show that even if you supplement with Q10 for an extended length of time it does not affect the body’s endogenous synthesis of the compound.
 Some studies have used doses of up to 1,200 mg daily without any problems.
 More than 20 years of science support the use of Pharma Nord’s Q10.

 Q10 or QH – is one better than the other?